Share this Post

 Are there possible complications from laser vein treatment?

 As with any laser treatment, there’s a risk of burns, scars, and infection.
 Our clinic adheres to the best practices outlined by the American Society of Laser Medicine and Surgery to minimize risk to our patients.
-Most complications are minor, including temporary nerve damage and skin discoloration.
+Most complications of varicose vein removal surgery are minor, including temporary nerve damage and skin discoloration.

 Serious complications are rare.
 If you have signs of infection, including redness or warmth, a sudden increase in swelling, or uncontrollable pain, call us right away.